AishaShah/UNIL_MLS_APP/Readme.md

-# Python Code for calculating liklihood of observed MSA given a phylogenetic tree
+# Python Code for Calculating Likelihood of Observed MSA Given a Phylogenetic Tree

 This repository contains Python code for calculating likelihood (lkl) for phylogenetic trees.
 The code includes two main functionalities: